Worship

 You may find the article below by Frederica Matthewes Greene helpful.

-On major feasts of the Church, and always on the Lord’s Day, we gather together to celebrate the Divine Liturgy.
+On major feasts of the Church, and always on the Sunday, the Lord’s Day, we gather together to celebrate the Divine Liturgy.
 This beautiful, ancient liturgy is the culmination of the service cycle.